Quantitative comparison of quantum pseudo-telepathy games and Bell inequalities: Discussion

-Furthermore, we have shown that although the ratio between separable and entangled states remains constant within these families of two-qubit states, the regions corresponding to all four approaches begin to shrink when moving from one-parameter quantum states to three-parameter ones.
-This effect was already known for the two Bell inequalities studied also in \cite{Sauer_2021}, but we found that the shrinking is considerably more pronounced in the case of quantum games.
-This suggests that while quantum pseudo-telepathy games may offer a more convincing argument than Bell inequalities, especially to non-experts, their effectiveness, when measured by the typicality of two-qubit entangled states that provide a quantum advantage, is lower than the typicality of those that violate a CHSH or a CG inequality.
+Furthermore, we have shown that, although the ratio between separable and entangled states remains constant within these families of two-qubit states, the regions corresponding to all four approaches begin to shrink when moving from one-parameter quantum states to three-parameter ones.
+This effect was previously observed for the two Bell inequalities studied in Ref.~\cite{Sauer_2021}, but we found that the shrinkage from the modified Werner states to Bell-diagonal states is considerably more pronounced in the case of quantum games.
+In this context, although quantum pseudo-telepathy games may provide a more intuitive argument than Bell inequalities, particularly for non-experts, the fraction of two-qubit entangled states that offer a quantum advantage in these games is smaller than the fraction of entangled states that violate a CHSH or CG inequality.
+Extending the analysis to other families of two-qubit states, and ultimately to the full fifteen-dimensional parameterization \cite{Bengtsson}, will require a generalization of the approach presented here.